-20. Will the Commission continue to make special accommodations for examinees with disabilities?
+19. Does CDR make special accommodations for examinees with disabilities?

 Yes.
 Reasonable accommodations for candidates with disabilities, provided appropriate medical documentation is submitted with the request for special testing accommodations, will be made.
-Refer to the Handbook for Candidates (page 2, Testing of Candidates with Disabilities) for specific documentation requirements.
+Refer to the Handbook for Candidates (page 3, Testing of Candidates with Disabilities) for specific documentation requirements.
 All evaluations will be done by Pearson VUE staff who are knowledgeable about the Americans with Disabilities Act.